ARTICLE I - IDENTIFICATION

-All Board of Directors meetings shall be open to Regular Members.
-Any Regular Member, with the written support of nine other Regular Members, may require that the Board consider and take action on any proposal that the Regular Member submits to the Board in writing ten days prior to the next meeting of the Board.
+All Board of Directors meetings shall be open to Voting Members.
+Any Voting Member, with the written support of nine other Voting Members, may require that the Board consider and take action on any proposal that the Voting Member submits to the Board in writing ten days prior to the next meeting of the Board.

 Section 6.
 Rules of Order

 The rules contained in the current edition of "Robert's Rules of Order" shall govern the conduct of the meetings of the Society in all cases to which they are applicable and in which they are not inconsistent with the bylaws and any special rules the Society may adopt.

 The Board of Directors may permit any or all directors to participate in a regular or special meeting by, or through the use of, any means of communication in which all directors participating may simultaneously hear or read each other’s communications during the meeting, or where all communications during the meeting are immediately transmitted to each participating director, and each participating director is able to immediately send messages to all other participating directors.
 A director participating in a meeting by such means shall be deemed to be present in person at the meeting.

 ARTICLE VI - MEMBER COMMITTEES

 Section 1.
 Standing Committees

 The committees referenced in this Article are not committees of the Board of Directors as defined in ORS 65.354.
 It is not a requirement that a committee member also be a member of the Board of Directors.
 There shall be the following standing committees:

 A. Professional Conduct (Ethics) Committee, whose duties shall be to proactively address issues of professional conduct/ethics with members and to assist the Board with all complaints on conduct/ethics deemed detrimental to the interest of the profession, and report to the Board of Directors thereon.